 A recent podcast caused me to dig this article back out and finish it, or, rather, substantially rewrite it.
 I’m not going to link to it, but had I been a guest on that podcast, I would’ve chimed in and said, “My wife is very courageous and loves fixing things.
 In fact, she’s very good at fixing things.
 Does this mean she’s a man?”
 And I would’ve asked because I would’ve wanted their equivocations on record.

-To that, I would’ve responded.
-“Sure.
-For one thing, that’s not what people are going to take away from this discussion.
+To that, I would’ve retorted, “Sure.
+But for one thing, though, that’s not what people are going to take away from this discussion.
 Men who do not like sports, guns, or fixing things are going to hear that they are somehow less of a man.
 Women who enjoy sports, guns, and fixing things are going to hear that they are somewhere on the masculine side of the gender compendium.
 Except there is no such thing as a gender compendium and by promoting it, even unwittingly, you are doing much damage to brothers and sisters in Christ who are struggling with their gender identity.
 For another thing, there’s nothing about courage, fixing things, and guns that are inherently weighted towards masculinity.
 Those all fall under the category of image bearing.”

 The belief that certain culturally preferred activities and personality traits are masculine or feminine is not biblical.
 This was brought home to me during a conversation with hyper-complementarians almost two years ago; the genesis for me starting and stopping this article multiple times.

-The four hyper-complementarians sitting across the conference room table from me were angry because I was not complementarian enough and, in their estimation, as a pastor, I was leading the church into egalitarianism.
+The four complementarians sitting across the conference room table from me were angry because I was not complementarian enough and, in their estimation, as a pastor I was leading the church into egalitarianism.
 During the middle of their harangue, one of the moms in exasperation blurted out, “Of course, our son is supposed to be gentle like Jesus, but it’s our job to teach him how to be gentle like a man!”

 In the beginning, God created men and women.
 As in, He created a man and a woman, and in doing so He created genders – two distinct genders.
 Not three or more.
 Not gender on a sliding cultural scale of determinative feelings and desires.
 God created man and woman.
 This means that you are either a man or a woman.
 Full stop.
 Men are to be gentle.
 Full stop.
 Women are to be gentle.
 Full stop.
 And neither men nor women need to spend any amount of time wondering how they can be gentle in masculine or feminine ways.
 Just be gentle.
 Never once have I caught my son being gentle and kind to his sister and said, “Stop, son!
 You’re being gentle like a girl; you need to be gentle like a man!”